Charles Church, Plymouth: Legal founding (1634–1641)

 Tensions grew between the king and the town over St Andrew's.
 In addition to the minister the town regularly appointed a "lecturer" to supplement the minister in his ministry.
-This lecturer might refute the morning sermon or the minister in an evening sermon.
+This lecturer might listen to the minister's morning sermon and refute it in his own evening sermon.
 Battles were fought over the choice of ministers for the church and at times the king ordered the town's choice to be refused admission or tried to appoint his own lecturer.
-With increasing friction, disappointment with the Royalist tendencies of the St Andrew's incumbents, and a desire for Puritan preaching, the solution of creating a second church was mooted.

-That King Charles understood this may account for his seven-year delay in responding.
-In the end Robert Trelawny, who had become Member of Parliament for Plymouth (and despite his royalist sympathy), most likely persuaded a king who was running out of friends in the West Country to act.
+This tension led to King Charles to ignore the request for a second church for seven years.
+Eventually Robert Trelawny, who had become Member of Parliament for Plymouth (and despite his royalist sympathy) persuaded the king to act.
 On 21 April 1641 the letters patent were signed and sealed.
 An Act of Parliament was passed on 6 July 1641 and given royal assent on 7 August.
 It cost the town £150.

-The act followed the terms of the letter closely but it was more generous than expected and the new parish was larger than requested.
-The old parish was split in two on a north–south line and the new parish of Charles was to the east.
-It stretched much further than the town boundaries first envisioned for the new parish, north to Eggbuckland and further east: the Act also stipulated that no clergyman could hold both livings.
+The old parish was split in two and the new parish was to the east; The King insisted the church be named after himself.

-The King insisted the church be named after himself.
-Given the climate before the English Civil War it is perhaps not surprising that Plymouth sided with Oliver Cromwell and the Parliamentarians.
 St Andrew's came to be known as "the Old church" and Charles Church "the New church", titles that stuck for a long time.
+The Act stipulated that no clergyman could hold both livings.

 The plot of land first sited close to Sutton Pool was unsuitable as the extended parish boundaries would make it less accessible, so a second plot of 1 acre was found and given to the church by a William Warren who received both a burial plot inside the church and a seat inside.
 It was well located for the houses of the parish and fairly close to the ruins of a 12th-century Carmelite monastery.
-Building commenced immediately in 1641 but was halted by the Civil War in 1642 just as the builders were ready to complete the roof and men were needed for the defence of the town.
-The church remained in that state until 1645 when the town was relieved; staunchly Protestant, it held out against the King's men throughout the Civil War, almost alone in a Royalist West Country.